SoftwarePunt/instarecord/docs/Caching.md

 The 2nd argument of `fetch()`, `$allowCached`, can be used to bypass cache on a case-by-case basis.

 If there's a cache miss or bypass, the new result is added to cache.

+### One-to-one relationships

+When a one-to-one relationship [is declared in a model](./Relationships.md#one-to-one), the relationship load will make use of the cache whenever possible.

+### Querying models / cache warmup

+When using a `ModelQuery` and performing any query that returns models, those models are cached.

+This can also be used to warm up the cache ahead of time.

 ### Deleting a model